NA-varez/NA-varez/README.md

 - [ ] Solidify foundation in OOB programming by rewriting an older Java project in C#

 ### In the Future
-- [ ] Transition Markdown Github Pages website to an html website
+- [ ] Transition Markdown Github Pages website to an html website (Maybe just create a google sites website)
-- [ ] Take an online course on C
-  - [ ] Demonstrate learning with a repository on github
-- [ ] Take an online course on C++
+- [ ] Learn C/C++ on a deeper level
   - [ ] Demonstrate learning with a repository on github
 - [ ] Learn more about the Unix file system/command-line stuff (course maybe?)
 Unix commands, shell scripting, file system, editors